 Connect to a reader

-- The device isn’t rooted and the device bootloader is locked and unchanged.
+- It isn’t rooted and device bootloader is locked and unchanged

-- The application uses a supported version of the Tap to Pay SDK (currently 2.20.0 or above).
+- The application uses Tap to Pay SDK version 2.20.0 or later

 Handle unexpected disconnects